Duckling - Nursery

 Our focus nursery rhymes are:

-Be ready for learning!
+Be ready to learn!
 In Ducklings, your child will need to have these items in school:

 -